NLPReViz/emr-vis-web/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but emr-vis-web changes this location through the `.bowerrc` file.*

 ### Run the Application